warroyo/VCF-to-TF/README.md

 You can target either scope:

-- **Organization context** — sees every namespace and API available to your org.
+- **Organization context** — sees every API available at the org level (ex. project, vpc).
-  Use this to browse the full catalog of types.
 - **Namespace context** — scoped to a single namespace.
-Use this when you want the APIs available within one namespace (for example, a specific project).
+Use this when you want the APIs available within one namespace (for example, cluster).

 Create an **organization context** with the VCF CLI: